 How to get into a healthcare agency

-Louise Lavelle, Team Lead of Healthcare Communications, Carrot Pharma Recruitment discusses how to get your foot in the door of a healthcare agency and where it could take you.
+Louise Lavelle, Team Lead of Healthcare Communications, Carrot Pharma Recruitment discusses how to into a healthcare agency and where it could take you.

 What is a healthcare communications agency?